* TSX ends up 111.93 points at 13,300.87

 * All 10 index sectors higher, led by financials

 * Index ends week 3 percent higher

-* TSX down 5.8 pct on quarter, 3.6 pct on month (Adds details, comments, technical levels)
+* TSX down 5.8 pct on quarter, 3.6 pct on month (Updates to close, adds details, comments)

 TORONTO, June 30 Toronto's main stock index rallied for a fourth straight day on Thursday as relief that Greece seemed likely to avoid a near-term debt default and some stronger North American data prompted quarter-end buying.